 In addition to the medications noted above, your physician may also suggest applying petroleum jelly to the infected areas.
 This can act as somewhat of a seal against moisture and saliva thus allowing your sores to heal.

-Cold sores and angular cheilitis are not the same, but they are problematic and painful.
+A cold sore outbreak and angular cheilitis are not the same, but they are similar in that they’re both problematic and painful.
 Protecting your lips is critical.
 It is easy to take positive oral health for granted until trouble comes.
-The pain associated with blisters can be overwhelming and can impact how you eat, drink, and relate to others.
+The pain associated with blisters can be overwhelming and can impact how you eat, drink, and other related activities.

 If you have suddenly developed a blister on your lip and you are not sure of its origin, we encourage you to consult your physician.